devarshishimpi/DVS-Calculator-Windows-App/README.md

 # DVS Calculator Windows App

-Official DVS Tech Calculator App For Windows
+A easy to use.
+Open-source Calculator App supported by community for Windows.

 v1.7.0